inconvergent/gridfont/README.md

 # Gridfont - grid-based font for (pen) plotting

-Simple system for describing symbols/characters drawn on a regular grid.
+Simple system for describing drawings/symbols on a regular grid.
+Including a simple single-line font with a few of the basic ascii characters.

+The symbol descriptions look like this:

+    S4,9:Dn6|n3DERqn2er

-The first section describes the width, and the height of the symbol. eg.
+The first section (left of `:`) is the `info` section.
+Which currently contains the size of the grid.
+Here the width is 4 and the height is 9.

-    S3,8

-for `width=3` and `height=8`.

-Paths are seperated by the `|` (`pipe`) symbol.

-When drawing a new path the cursor is always reset to the origin (upper left).

-use the command `D` to start the path after moving to the desired position.

-The following directions are allowed.
-Any integer after a direction command is interpretated as the length of the step, otherwise the step size is 1.

-    Q   N   E
-      \ | /
-       \|/
-    r --|-- R
-       /|\
-      / | \
-    e   n   q

-As an example, the letter `b` can be written like this:

-    S3,8|Dn6|n3DERqn2er
+The next section is one or more paths, separated by the pipe symbol `|`.

-Specifically, this should result in two paths:
+Specifically, the above example should result in the two paths of the letter `b`:

     |   <-- p1